How many liters in imperial gallon

 In the United Kingdom, the imperial gallon is the official unit of measurement for fuel consumption.
 It is used to measure fuel efficiency in vehicles, with miles per gallon (mpg) being the common metric.
 This measurement is widely utilized in vehicle advertisements and is important for assessing the performance and cost of operating a vehicle.

-See also How many miles to blackpool
+See also How many years ago was 2017

 Additionally, the imperial gallon is used in the production of alcoholic beverages.
 In the brewing industry, it is used to measure the volume of beer, ale, and other beverages.
 It plays a crucial role in ensuring consistency and quality in the production process.